ajw109/skid-chat/README.md

 # Skid-Chat: RAG-Powered Skidmore Assistant

-A Next.js-powered conversational AI system that demonstrates the limitations of Large Language Models (LLMs) and the promise of Retrieval-Augmented Generation (RAG) for domain-specific applications.
-Skid-Chat is a custom GPT-4-powered chatbot designed to answer Skidmore College-related inquiries by retrieving relevant documentation before generating responses.
+Skid-Chat is a Next.js powered custom GPT-4 chatbot designed to answer Skidmore College-related inquiries by using Retrieval-Augmented Generation (RAG) to retrieve relevant documentation before generating responses.

 ## About The Project

-This project investigates the extent to which Large Language Models (LLMs) demonstrate true semantic understanding versus reliance on surface-level statistical patterns.
-Through comprehensive semantic similarity experiments, we discovered that decoder-based models (e.g., GPT), despite their generative fluency, perform poorly on tasks requiring deep semantic discrimination.

-To address these shortcomings, we implemented a retrieval-augmented generation (RAG) framework that allows an LLM to access external information, resulting in Skid-Chat - a domain-specific chatbot that significantly improves response accuracy and relevance for Skidmore-related queries.
+To address the shortcomings of Large Language Models (LLMs) in terms of their lack of true semantic understanding, I implemented a retrieval-augmented generation (RAG) framework that allows an LLM to access external information, resulting in Skid-Chat - a domain-specific chatbot that significantly improves response accuracy and relevance for Skidmore-related queries.

 ### Key Features